What is Sciatica?: Understanding, Managing, and Preventing This Common Condition

 What Is Sciatica?

 Sciatica is a nerve-related issue originating from the lower spine.
 It affects the sciatic nerve, which runs from the lower back down each leg.
 When this nerve is pinched or compressed, it can lead to pain that radiates from your lower back, through the buttocks, and down one or both legs.
-Unlike typical back pain, sciatica strictly follows the path of the sciatic nerve, often causing a unique mix of pain, tingling, numbness, or even weakness.

 At ErgoScience, we frequently encounter sciatica among workers in physically demanding jobs or, interestingly, even those with sedentary roles.
 Understanding what triggers sciatica and how to manage it is crucial for maintaining a productive, comfortable workforce.